mitranim/espo/readme.md

 ## Changelog

+### 0.4.5

+Improvements in `Computation` and `Query`:

+* After recomputing the value and performing the equality check, the new value is stored only when not equal to the previous value.
+If equal, the previous value is kept.
+This may slightly improve change detection performance and memory efficiency.

+* The function passed to `new Computation` is now called with the computation instance as `this`.
+This can be convenient when subclassing `Computation` and defining the computation function as a method.

 ### 0.4.4

 When possible, `deinitDiff` and `deinitDeep` now use `Set` instead of `[]` to keep track of visited objects.
 Performs much better when traversing large structures.
 In environments without `Set`, this falls back on `[]`.